MariuszJM/Portfolio/_pages/about.md

 </p>

 <p>
-My articles are designed to spark discussions and foster growth—both for myself and for others.
-While they aim to enhance my understanding and argumentation skills, they are also intended as tools for personal development and discovery through engagement.
-These writings are subjective and invite mutual growth through shared insights.
+My articles aim to spark discussions and promote growth for both myself and others.
+They are tools for enhancing understanding and argumentation while fostering personal development through engagement.
 </p>

 <p>